linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 \mathrm{Vol}\left(L_{t_{2}}\right)=\sigma_{2}
 $$

-Once we specify a model for the dynamics of $L_{t_{i}}$ , we can solve these equations to obtain the [[Arbitrage Pricing of Derivatives|arbitrage]]-free paths for $L_{t_{i}}$ .
+Once we specify a model for the dynamics of $L_{t_{i}}$ , we can solve these equations to obtain the [arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)-free paths for $L_{t_{i}}$ .

 # 13.3.3.1 Specifying the dynamics

-We now obtain this [[Arbitrage Pricing of Derivatives|arbitrage]]-free dynamics.
+We now obtain this [arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)-free dynamics.
 Following the tradition in tree models, we simplify the notation and use the index $i=0,1,2,3$ to denote “time,” and the letters $u$ and $d$ to represent the up and down states at each node.
 First note that we have five equations and, hence, we can at most, get five pieces of independent information from these equations.
 In other words, the specified dynamic must have at most five unknowns in it.
-Consider the following three-period [[Rate and Price Trees|binomial tree]]:
+Consider the following three-period [binomial tree](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Rate%20and%20Price%20Trees.md):
 $$
 L_{0}\bigsqcup_{L_{1}^{d}\bigsqcup_{1}^{d}L_{2}^{d u}}^{L_{1}^{u}\bigsqcup^{d}L_{2}^{u}}
 $$